Underwriter’s Laboratories vs Sauna.

 [DRAFT]

-Many of us in the U.S. who have designed or built saunas with an electric heater have faced problems of the sauna not getting as hot as we desire or the high temp limiter tripping causing the heater to shut off until it cools and we can reset it.
-These, along with other issues, are the result of requirements from Underwriters Laboratories, UL, that conflict with what sauna is.
+Many in the U.S. who have built saunas with an electric heater have faced problems of the sauna not getting as hot as desired or the high temp limiter tripping causing the heater to shut off until it cools (nuisance trips).

 There’s a very fundamental problem here.
 When anything is too strict it risks creating more problems than it solves.
 It creates a practical problem when, for example, people completely bypass a safety measure.
 It creates a bigger problem when it erodes our regard for an institution.
 This latter is easily seen on roads in the U.S. We use stop signs in places that should have a yield right-of-way and then wonder why drivers blow through stop signs so frequently.
 Or roads are designed for 70 MPH, signed for 45 MPH and then we wonder why so many people drive 60.
 This and other stuff has resulted in little regard for U.S. traffic laws (and laws in general).
-That’s not good and is a key reason why we have the most dangerous roads of all developed countries.
+That’s not good and is a key reason why we have the most dangerous roads of all developed countries and the highest incarceration rates.

 Disclaimer: The following should be taken as my personal observations and not based on any official conversations with UL, heater manufacturers or others.

-Important Note (Jan 2024): UL are expected to update UL 875 to conform to EU standards in the coming months or likely years.
+Important Note (Jan 2024): UL are expected to update UL 875 to conform to EU standards in the coming months …or years.
 This is VERY GOOD NEWS.
 This should eliminate the need for an air supply behind/below the heater to cool the over sensitive high limit sensor, allow proper placement of the thermostat sensor over the sitting bench and allow for temps higher than 90°c.
 Overall this will be a big improvement for North American sauna users and builders.
 More on this to come.

 TL;DR: